Amayomiee/Data-Projects/Project4-Folder/README.md

 - Profitability analysis by product category, guiding resource allocation, and promotional efforts.

 ## Repository Contents
+- ## Repository Contents

-- `111 - Maven-Market-CSV-Files.zip/`: Folder containing all raw CSV files used in this project.
+- [`Maven-Market-CSV-Files.zip`](./Maven-Market-CSV-Files.zip): A zip file containing all raw CSV files used in this project.
+Click to download and access the data necessary for the Power BI reports.
 - `MavenMarket Project Report.pbix`: The complete Power BI report file with interactive dashboards and detailed analytics